Tony Colston-Hayter: Theft and fraud offences

 In January 2014 Colston-Hayter pleaded guilty to the theft of £1.3 million from Barclays bank; at this time he was of no fixed abode.
 He accepted that in 2012 and 2013 he had masterminded a scheme which saw gang members use at least three KVM switch devices installed on computers in bank branches to allow access to bank accounts.
 The scheme made 128 transfers to 41 separate money mule bank accounts.
 The gang also intercepted one million bank letters to 24,000 Barclays customers to obtain personal details.
 These were used as part of a telephone scam, using a device that spoofed the phone number of the bank, to obtain PIN numbers and other details from customers.
 The stolen data was used to purchase luxury goods such as Rolex watches, designer jewellery and Apple products from Harrods and Selfridges.
 In April 2014 Colston-Hayter was sentenced to five and a half years at Southwark Crown Court for his involvement in the scheme.

-On 10 December 2018 Colston-Hayter, who was then living in Brighton, pleaded guilty at Southwark Crown Court to his involvement in another scheme.
+On 10 December 2018 Colston-Hayter, who had been released and was then living in Brighton, pleaded guilty at Southwark Crown Court to his involvement in another scheme.
 This scheme involved using a "semi-automatic social engineering bank telephone machine", that Colston-Hayter built at his home, to contact victims whose names, addresses, email addresses and phone numbers he obtained from a London private club database.
 The machine played a pre-recorded message purporting to be from the victim's bank.
 Colston-Hayter used details obtained in these calls to call the victim's bank.
 He used his device to alter his voice to match the age and gender of his victims.
 Colston-Hayter was tracked by the Metropolitan Police Cyber Crime unit and, when arrested, was in possession of a hard drive containing the passport and ID card particulars of his victims and the details of 32 credit cards.
-Colston-Hayter was sentenced to 20 months' imprisonment.
+Colston-Hayter was sentenced to 20 months' imprisonment for nine offences.
 During his trial he claimed to have turned to crime after abusing Class A drugs.

+Colston-Hayter was released from prison on 21 May 2019 and intended to write an autobiography.
+On 5 January 2023 he was arrested in London after being caught by members of the public in the act of stealing letters from letterboxes and was in possession of a crowbar.
+At the subsequent trial Colston-Hayter's defence stated that he was "desperate", suffering from a mental health condition and addiction.
+They said that he had stopped taking medication to try to help him to focus.
+He was convicted of theft and sentenced to ten months imprisonment.